semicircle/gocors/README.md

 This piece of code designed to work with a "nice" browser.
 A 'nice' browser means it follows the flow-chart of the CORS in the communication.So, if any request that didn't obey the Access-Control rules, they will NOT be denied.

-In other words, Gocors just tell a 'nice' browser : you can make a Cross Domain request, and is NOT responsible of any security issue.
+In other words, Gocors just tells a 'nice' browser: "you can make a Cross Domain request", and is NOT responsible of any security issue.

 This is because checking if the request is valid is meaningless, and any program, spider or so, can make a "non Cross Domain" request directly.